 The majority of graded cattle in Australia are raised without Hormone Growth Promotants (HGPs).

-Over 50% of adult cattle processed in Australia are graded by Meat Standards Australia (MSA) for eating quality.
-Around 39% of MSA graded cattle are treated with HGPs.
+More than 50% of adult cattle processed in Australia are graded by Meat Standards Australia (MSA) for eating quality.
+Majority of MSA graded cattle (around 61%) are raised without the use of HGPs.

 The reason why some producers use (HGPs) is to increase cattle productivity.
 This means more beef is produced from less resources, which reduces the environmental impact per kilogram of beef produced.

 HGPs are regulated by the Australian Government, Australian Pesticides and Veterinary Medicines Authority (APVMA).
-Both Food Standards Australia and New Zealand (FSANZ) has demonstrated that you would need to eat 77kg of beef to consume the same level of oestrogen contained naturally in a single chicken egg.
 APVMA and the Australian Department of Health and Aging have concluded that residues of registered HGPs do not pose any appreciable risk to consumers from cattle treated with HGPs when used according to Good Veterinary Practice.

 All international bodies and national regulatory agencies, except the European Commission, have concluded that residues of registered HGPs do not pose a threat to consumers when HGPs are used according to good veterinary practice.
 While the European Commission currently bans HGP use, the World Trade Organisation has determined that the ban is unjustified and not based on any scientific evidence.